This post may contain affiliate links. Please read our disclosure policy.

 They are usually sliced about 1-2 inches, but you can do it based on personal preference.

-A nice roasted or mashed potato go very well with Chateaubriand, especially with the Béarnaise Sauce.
+For this Slow Roasted Beef Tenderloin recipe, a nice roasted or mashed potato go very well with Chateaubriand, especially with the Béarnaise Sauce.
 Roasted veggies and/or a salad also pair wonderfully.
 You can also never go wrong with dinner rolls!

 Slow Roasted Beef Tenderloin (Chateaubriand)